StreamedLine/StreamedLine.github.io/_posts/2016-11-23-which_this_is_this.markdown

 console.log(this.foo) // => "baz"
 ```

-What's *this*? the above example shows us that in the global scope *this* points to the Window object.
+What's *this*? the above example shows us that in the global scope *this* refers to the Window object.
 Note that global variables are actually properties of the Window object.
-In the above example console.log(foo) would have been the same thing.
+In the above example console.log(foo) would have also printed "baz" into the console.

-Yay! another code snippet!
+Now let's define a function named inner_scope, what does *this* refer to within the function?

 ```
 //global scope